MaxwellFung/MurmurWebsite/README.md

-Run sudo chmod a+x install.sh and then sudo ./install.sh to install dependencies
+Run "sudo chmod a+x install.sh" and then "sudo ./install.sh" to install dependencies